jlescarlan11/krawl/docs/kanban-task.md

 ### Task FE-GEM-6: Display Gems on Map

-**Description:** Fetch Gem data from the `/api/gems` endpoint based on the current map view bounds and display them on the Leaflet map using markers, including clustering.
+**Description:** Fetch Gem data from the `/api/gems` endpoint based on the current map view bounds and display them on the MapLibre GL JS map using markers, including clustering.

 **Status:** `To Do`

 **Acceptance Criteria:**
 - ✅ Map component fetches Gems from `/api/gems`, passing current map viewport coordinates (latitude/longitude bounds) as query parameters
-- ✅ Fetched Gems are rendered as markers on the Leaflet map
+- ✅ Fetched Gems are rendered as markers on the MapLibre GL JS map
-- ✅ `Leaflet.markercluster` plugin is implemented and correctly groups nearby markers at lower zoom levels
+- ✅ Marker clustering is implemented and correctly groups nearby markers at lower zoom levels
 - ✅ Map updates displayed Gems when the user pans or zooms (refetching based on new bounds)

 **Assignee:** [Frontend Dev]